New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: A NonMyopic nonanticipative heuristic

+Note that, under the BM heuristic, emergencies may wait for its allocated ambulance to complete a previous service, but there is no queue of emergencies that have not yet been allocated an ambulance.
+Observe that the BM heuristic is not the same as the \emph{closest available ambulance heuristic}, because no ambulance may be available when the call arrives, or the ambulance with the least allocation cost may not be available when the call arrives, and may not even be the next available ambulance when the call arrives.
+Moreover, the closest available ambulance heuristic does not take emergency types and ambulance types into account.

-\section{A nonmyopic nonanticipative heuristic}
+\section{A NonMyopic nonanticipative heuristic}

-The heuristic presented in this section allows us to use information on calls that may arrive in a near future, but it is still a non-anticipative allocation strategy, meaning that an ambulance cannot start a ride to a call that has not arrived yet.
-More precisely, the steps of this heuristic are the following: we initialize the call index counter $i$ to 1 (assuming calls are indexed in chronological order).
+The \emph{NonMyopic (NM) nonanticipative} heuristic takes into account calls that may arrive in a near future, but it is still a nonanticipative policy, meaning that an ambulance cannot be dispatched to an emergency call that has not arrived yet.

-{\textbf{Step 1.}} We check if an ambulance has already been allocated for call $i$ in the past (we allow allocating ambulances in advance as long as these allocations are non-anticipative).
-If this is the case, then we increase by one the call index counter $i$ and go to {\textbf{Step 1.}} Otherwise, go to {\textbf{Step 2.}}

-{\textbf{Step 2.}} We compute for a call $i$, given previous allocations of ambulances to calls, the travel time and allocation cost that would be obtained with each ambulance compatible with that call (the current call we want to allocate an ambulance to).
-The allocation cost is computed using \eqref{costalloc}.

-{\textbf{Step 3.}} We consider the set $\mathcal{S}(i)$ of {\emph{best}} ambulances for current call i which are the ambulances that achieve the smallest allocation cost for this call.
-This set is not necessarily a singleton, since several ambulances can achieve the same allocation cost (for instance, all ambulances of the same type which are at a base).
-If one of these ambulances is available, then we send it to that call and update state vectors and ambulance rides correspondingly.
-We then go to {\textbf{Step 1}}.
-Otherwise, if all these ambulances are busy, we go to Step 4.